emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 It works with any number of databases.

-It implements `DataMapper`_ pattern, which means classes of models free of metadata and database access logic, as is typical for `ActiveRecord`_.
+It implements `DataMapper`_ pattern, which means classes of models free of metadata and database access logic, as if it were `ActiveRecord`_.
 Model class can be inherited from the bare class `object`_.

 Due to `Identity Map`_, `Storm ORM`_ is very fast.
-On the page of one of the projects, after the introduction of Storm ORM (instead of Django ORM), the time consumption by ORM reduced from 0.21 seconds to 0.014 seconds (i.e. 15 times), and the total page generation time was reduced by half, from 0.48 seconds to 0.24 seconds.
+On the page of one project, after the introduction of Storm ORM (instead of Django ORM), the time consumption by ORM had been reduced from 0.21 seconds to 0.014 seconds (i.e. 15 times), and the total page generation time had been reduced by half, from 0.48 seconds to 0.24 seconds.
-The number of queries to the database reduced from 88 to 7.
+The number of queries to the database had been reduced from 88 to 7.
-Identity Map also makes utilities of the prefetch_related() type unnecessary, but only for foreign keys referencing the primary key.
+Identity Map makes also utilities like prefetch_related() unnecessary, but only for foreign keys referencing the primary key.

 It is very pleasant to work with the code Storm ORM.
-Here you can find a lot of interesting techniques for code optimization.
+Here you can find a lot of interesting techniques to achieve high performance.
-We must pay tribute to the developers Storm ORM, - they made a real intellectual feat.
-All the code is carefully thought out.
+We must pay tribute to the developers Storm ORM, - they made a real intellectual feat. whole code is carefully thought out.
-Any attempt to improve it usually only convince the correctness of existing solutions.
+Any attempt to improve its code usually only convince us of the correctness of existing solutions.

-Storm ORM correctly processes transactions.
+Storm ORM handles transactions correctly.
-There can not be found thoughtless reconnect when connection is lost during an incomplete transaction.
+You can't found find thoughtless reconnect here when connection is lost during an incomplete transaction.
-The connection can be restored only if it can not affect the integrity of the data.
+The connection could be restored only if it could not affect the integrity of the data.
 The transactions are implemented in two levels.
-In the case of transaction rollback, the state of objects in the memory is also rolled back.
+In the case of transaction rollback, the state of objects in the memory will be also rolled back.

 Storm ORM is able to compile a selection criteria to the collection of filters of Python-code, which can be applied to any collection of objects in the memory.
 This feature allows you to create a dummy mapper for tests.